oceanprotocol/operator-service/API.md

         dateFinished:Unix timestamp when job finished
         status:  Int, see below for list
         statusText: String, see below
-        configlogURL: URL to get the configuration log (for admins only)
+        configlogUrl: URL to get the configuration log (for admins only)
-        publishlogURL: URL to get the publish log (for admins only)
+        publishlogUrl: URL to get the publish log (for admins only)
-        algoLogURL: URL to get the algo log (for user)
+        algologUrl: URL to get the algo log (for user)
-        outputsURL: Array of URLs for algo outputs
+        outputsUrl: Array of URLs for algo outputs
         ddo: only if there was a publishing request
         did: if we have a ddo
 ```